Valeant: My Bull Thesis Is Unfolding; Stock Worth $30+/Share

 Other catalysts could accelerate this process.
 They include (1) a change of name to Bausch & Lomb that would encourage investors to focus on the more stable parts of the firm that typically attract higher valuation multiples, and remove the stigma from owning the company; (2) a sale of a division or other restructuring to unlock value, such as selling of part of Bausch & Lomb; or (3) a bid for the entire firm that could create $15bn of value for the buyer.

 Such catalysts are unpredictable, so I leave them out of my forecasts.
-But overall, I draw comfort that under each of these scenarios Valeant is worth at least double the current level of $15/share, and for these reasons I have not sold any of my investment after Q3’s results.
+But overall, I draw comfort that under each of these scenarios Valeant is worth at least double the current level of $15/share, and for these reasons, I have not sold any of my investment after Q3’s results.

 Note: I expect to start a subscription service in the coming months.
 Please follow me to receive updates on my plans.